Toxic positivity? Oversharing? 5 annoying colleagues and how not to be one

 “Check out my sister’s baby!
 He weighed 2.5kg at birth.
 Can you believe it?
 She was really tired for a week, but she’s fine now.
 She’s recovering pretty quickly.”
 You may not have noticed, but the colleague you’ve been inundating with photos of a—for them—random newborn has just rolled their eyes.
 The truth is we’re all seen as annoying by some people at some point.
 The workplace is no exception.
 No matter how pure your intentions, certain attitudes can be irritating.
 They can sometimes even cause irreparable damage to professional relationships.
 Here’s a quick look at some of the most tiresome types you meet around the office.
-If you think you recognise something of yourself here, don’t worry—we’ve all been there.
+If you think you recognize something of yourself here, don’t worry—we’ve all been there.
 Avoiding these traps will stop you from becoming persona non grata at each and every coffee break.

 Type no 1: The eternal optimist

 You know the type.
 This colleague has a permanent grin on their face and just got “YOLO” tattooed on their shoulder to remind everyone that “you only live once”.
 Their motto?
 “The glass is always half full.”
 While a heady dose of positivity can do wonders for the daily grind, this colleague offers the same refrain each time you need a good bitch session.
 Instead of coming up with solutions, they are more likely to try to reassure you by parroting self-help platitudes.
-Downplaying your struggles in this way tends to minimise the seriousness of the problem and it can get ignored.
+Downplaying your struggles in this way tends to minimize the seriousness of the problem and it can get ignored.

-“When people are optimistic, it’s often because they are afraid to criticise others.
-But criticism is useless because it is directed towards the past,” said Nathalie Hammou, managing director at Interactifs France, a coaching consultancy specialising in social intelligence.
+“When people are optimistic, it’s often because they are afraid to criticize others.
+But criticism is useless because it is directed towards the past,” said Nathalie Hammou, managing director at Interactifs France, a coaching consultancy specializing in social intelligence.
 Instead of fake reassurance, it is better to offer a sympathetic ear and help get to the bottom of things.
 You might even think of a valuable solution.
 If nothing else, this attitude will make them feel listened to and understood.
 It’s really that simple!

 Type no 2: The one-upper